dart-lang/language/working/2364 - primary constructors/feature-specification.md

 }
 ```

-Presumably, a `var` constructor, if present, should occur right next to the
+Presumably, a `primary` constructor, if present, should occur right next to
-instance variable declarations, such that it is immediately visible
+the instance variable declarations, such that it is immediately visible
-(because the first word in that constructor declaration is `var`) that this
+(because the first word in that constructor declaration is `primary`) that
-construct will introduce instance variables.
+this construct will introduce instance variables.

-The only special thing about a `var` constructor is that the non-super,
+The only special thing about a `primary` constructor is that the non-super,
 non-this parameters are subject to the same processing as in a primary
 constructor, that is, each of them will introduce an instance variable.
-This proposal does not include that feature, but `var` constructors are
+This proposal does not include that feature, but `primary` constructors are
-probably completely compatible with primary constructors as specified
+probably completely compatible with primary constructors as specified here.
-here.

 A proposal which was mentioned during the discussions about primary
 constructors was that the keyword `final` could be used in order to specify